When Paul McCartney Went It Alone Again on ‘McCartney II’

 As a weird, and occasionally wooly, work that defies those expectations and flaunts McCartney's experimental side (it was his idea for the Beatles to use the studio as a playground in the first place), McCartney II glides along a New Wave course that would have fit squarely into that genre had the artist not been Paul McCartney.

-As it stands, the record — which made it to No. 3 on the chart, most likely propelled somewhat by buyers hoping to get the live version of “Coming Up” that was currently No. 1 — stands as a significant part of McCartney’s post-Fab history, not so much for the music (which, once you get in its minimalist groove, is often a fascinating peek into the workings of one of the era’s most successful artists) but for launching McCartney’s third career arc: that of a solo artist, with no band attached.
+The album reached No. 3, most likely propelled somewhat by buyers hoping to get the live version of "Coming Up" that was currently atop the charts.
+Once they got into its minimalist groove, McCartney II provided an often-fascinating peek into the workings of one of the era's most successful artists.
+But that's not why the record stands as a significant part of Paul McCartney's post-Fab history.
+Instead, McCartney II is important for launching his third career arc as a solo artist, with no band attached.